IbraheemAlholail/OPENGLCW2/README.md

 WASD: move fish

+Space: Jump

 Q & E: Rotate fish

 ARROW L&R: Pan camera

 ESC: Exit Game

+The game can be run by downloading the "EXECUTABLE" file and running the .exe file.

 This project is an OpenGL demonstration of various shader techniques.
 The project was made in Visual Studios 2022 (v.17.9.0)